-- Opening of a subsidiary or associate company in a foreign country, - Equity injection into an overseas company, - iii.
-Acquiring a controlling interest in an existing foreign company, Mergers and acquisitions(M&A) - Joint venture with a foreign company. - Green field investment (establishment of a new overseas affiliate for freshly starting production by a parent company). - Brownfield investments (a form of FDI which makes use of the existing infrastructure by merging, acquiring or leasing, instead of developing a
+- i.
+Opening of a subsidiary or associate company in a foreign country, - ii.
+Equity injection into an overseas company, - iii.
+Acquiring a controlling interest in an existing foreign company, Mergers and acquisitions(M&A) - iv.
+Joint venture with a foreign company. - v.
+Green field investment (establishment of a new overseas affiliate for freshly starting production by a parent company). - vi.
+Brownfield investments (a form of FDI which makes use of the existing infrastructure by merging, acquiring or leasing, instead of developing a completely new one .

-For e.g. in India 100% FDI under automatic route is allowed in Brownfield Airport projects.
+For e.g. in India 100% FDI under automatic route is allowed in Brownfield Airport

-Making pdfs or photo-copies or selling books of MVSIR is NOT allowed.
-Strict legal action will be taken, if anyone does so.
-Join Telegram channel for updates- @camvsir
+- > Making pdfs or photo-copies or selling books of MVSIR is NOT allowed.
+Strict legal action will be taken, if anyone does so. - > Join Telegram channel for updates- @camvsir